Have you ever dreamed of earning money while actually enjoying life and having some freedom to explore and travel?

 - Additional documents as requested by consular officers

-This is quite topical, because just recently I had a comment on the blog from a lady who had accepted a teaching position in Thailand but wondered how she would be able to bring her daughter with her to stay in Thailand.
+Just recently I had a comment on the blog from a lady who had accepted a teaching position in Thailand but wondered how she would be able to bring her daughter with her to stay in Thailand.

-If you plan to migrate to Thailand with your child or another member of your family, you can apply for a dependent visa.
+If you plan to migrate to Thailand with your child or other member of your family, you can apply for a dependent visa.

 - You’re a holder of a Non-Immigrant B visa and have Work Permit.